An Alternative To Flame Cremation & Burial

 Aquamation is a method of final disposition that is available for both our human and pet loved ones.
 The scientific name for this water-based process is alkaline hydrolysis.
 It is the same process that occurs as part of nature’s course when a body is laid to rest in the soil.
-A combination of gentle water flow, temperature, and alkalinity are used to accelerate the breakdown of organic materials.
+A combination of water flow, temperature, and alkalinity are used to accelerate the breakdown of organic materials.

 Does the family receive an urn?

 Yes, with 20-30% more ashes than one would receive from a flame cremation.
 At the end of the process, the inorganic remains of the body (the calcium phosphate of the bones) resemble skeletal remains.
 In North America and other parts of the world, it’s customary to process the minerals into a powder for placement in an urn.
 This is the same processing step that is performed for the remains that result from flame cremation.
 Some cultures wish to keep the mineral remains as whole as possible for ceremonial burial, and because of this, it is the ideal process for this purpose.

 Of course, and in fact many families choose to have a full–service visitation for family and friends prior to the Aquamation process.
 There are funeral professionals who can perform a visitation service with or without traditional embalming, as the family chooses.

 Yes, this is a choice that is in the hands of the individual or family.
 All embalming fluids are completely broken down in the process.